 What is your balance sheet of the insurrections of 2000 and 2003?
 What is left of that process and what relationship does it have to the MAS government?

 Well, the insurrections of 2000 and afterwards, the partial insurrections, practically constant throughout all this period, are precisely the substrate and foundation of this government; this government is an expression of those events, a legitimate expression.

 What do the confrontations between the government and the denominated “half moon” (Tarija, Pando, Santa Cruz and Beni provinces) express?
 What is the solution to this conflict?

 As I said, the hand of imperialism is behind this, promoting, organising these fractures.
 But, of course, imperialism does not act upon abstract considerations.

 There is a structure, a historic failure one could say (failure in the geological sense) in this country.
 There is an objective division between the provinces or the departments that want to separate and the centre of the country.

-situation of the working class and its organisation and where are they heading (in
+What is situation of the working class and its organisation and where are they heading (in Bolivia and Venezuela)?

 As I said before, the working class finds itself in a state like never before in its history.
 The working class has never experienced the degree of disorganisation, disideologisation, as it has in the last years.
 I’m talking about the global working class.